Commonwealth (Patchett novel): Reception

-The novel was described as “exquisite,” “masterful,” “breathtaking, perceptive, and poignant,” “tenderhearted and tough, dryly funny and at times intensely moving,” “unpretentious and ultimately heartbreaking, miniaturist but also sprawling” and "full of wit and warmth", as well as "a funny, sad, and ultimately heart-wrenching family portrait," and a wry but compassionate tale of step-siblings forced to become family.
+The novel received a strongly positive critical response, with critics describing it as "breathtaking, perceptive, and poignant" and "full of wit and warmth."
+Several reviewers highlighted its emotional resonance.
+In Publishers Weekly, Carolyn Juris described it as "a funny, sad, and ultimately heart-wrenching family portrait."

-Jennifer Senior observed in The New York Times, “Ms. Patchett has long explored the awkwardness, pain and grace that come when total strangers are forced into unexpected alliances.
+Jennifer Senior observed in The New York Times, "Ms. Patchett has long explored the awkwardness, pain and grace that come when total strangers are forced into unexpected alliances.
 This theme found its fullest expression in her 2001 best seller, Bel Canto, whose glamorous characters were taken hostage at a birthday party.
 But a far more common form of involuntary companionship — which doesn't involve guns but often feels like it does — is the blended family.
 Tolerating your own kin is hard enough.
-Tolerating someone else’s is harder by a coefficient of 10.”
-As Ron Charles explained in The Washington Post, early in the novel “... we’re thoroughly invested in these families, wrapped up in their lives by Patchett’s storytelling, which has never seemed more effortlessly graceful.
-This is minimalism that magically speaks volumes,” Janelle Brown of the Los Angeles Times said, “Reading “Commonwealth” is a transporting experience, as if you've stepped inside Patchett’s own juice-saturated memories and are seeing scenes flash by, in all their visceral emotion.
-It feels like Patchett’s most intimate novel, and is without a doubt one of her best.”
+Tolerating someone else's is harder by a coefficient of 10."
+As Ron Charles explained in The Washington Post, early in the novel "... we're thoroughly invested in these families, wrapped up in their lives by Patchett's storytelling, which has never seemed more effortlessly graceful.
+This is minimalism that magically speaks volumes," Janelle Brown of the Los Angeles Times said, "Reading 'Commonwealth' is a transporting experience, as if you've stepped inside Patchett's own juice-saturated memories and are seeing scenes flash by, in all their visceral emotion.
+It feels like Patchett's most intimate novel, and is without a doubt one of her best."
 In a starred review, Kirkus Reviews said, "The prose is lean and inviting, but the constant shifts in point of view, the peripatetic chronology, and the ever growing cast of characters will keep you on your toes.
 A satisfying meat-and-potatoes domestic novel from one of our finest writers."
+Kate Kellaway of The Guardian described Patchett as "a pleasure to read: there is a no-fuss casualness to the prose that is only possible when a writer is in control of every word and she is master of her art."

 The novel was a finalist for the 2016 National Book Critics Circle Award for Fiction.